Introductory course focusing on listening comprehension, oral skills, reading, writing, and culture.

 Same as CWL 511, EALC 511, SLAV 501, and TRST 501.
 See TRST 501.

-Seminar in selected genres, themes, or authors of the eighteenth century.
-4 graduate hours.
-No professional credit.
+Seminar in selected genres, themes, or authors of the nineteenth century.
 May be repeated in separate semesters to a maximum of 12 hours if topics vary.